Lean Six Sigma

-A Lean Six Sigma Champion/ Six Sigma Champion/Lean Champion is a senior sponsor who provides support, direction and financial and people resources to Lean Six Sigma, demonstrating the company’s commitment to the approach and providing a direct link to company strategy.
+A Champion is a senior sponsor who provides support, direction, financial and people resources to the Continuous Improvement initiative, demonstrating the company’s commitment to the programme and providing a direct link to company strategy.

 To make Lean Six Sigma work in practice, companies need to put in place two different champion roles:

-The role of Lean Six Sigma Programme Business Champion
+The role of Lean Six Sigma Business Champion

-Visible commitment from the Lean Six Sigma business champion demonstrates that senior management take the Lean Six Sigma approach seriously.
+Visible commitment from the business champion demonstrates that senior management takes the Lean Six Sigma approach seriously.
 In an ideal world, the most senior executive in the organisation has the role of overall programme champion, but in practice, a member of the senior executive management team is often a good choice.

 Senior management needs to communicate its support to the whole organisation, showing that it treats the approach seriously and not as just another fad.

-The role of the Lean Six Sigma Project Champion
+The role of Lean Six Sigma Project Champion

 Every project deserves a champion who’s prepared to devote the time and support needed to help the project team overcome any roadblocks on their journey.